celestiaorg/docs/developers/optimism.md

 </script>

-In order to deploy a testnet with Celestia, you will need to have a modified version of `optimism-bedrock`.
+In order to deploy a devnet to Celestia, you will need to have a modified version of `optimism-bedrock`.
 Refer to the
 [steps to install dependencies and the modified version of OP Stack](./optimism-devnet.md)